BAJAJ FINSERV DIRECT LIMITED

 Trading Futures vs Options

 Trading futures vs options involves distinct strategies, risk levels, and capital requirements.
+In the context of future and option trading, understanding how these instruments differ in market access, cost, and suitability helps traders get information on different approaches.
 Here are some detailed trading characteristics of both:

 • Market Accessibility and Liquidity

 Futures markets tend to have higher liquidity due to standardised contracts.
 On the other hand, options markets can be less liquid, especially for less popular strike prices.
-Options provide strategic stability, making them perfect for hedging against market volatility.
+Options offer flexibility in managing risk exposure, making them commonly used for hedging against market volatility.

 • Cost Considerations